When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 So what happens when someone takes it upon themselves to attack you or your business online by posting a defamatory or fake Google review or otherwise offensive content which is now appearing in your Google search results?
 Who can you actually sue?
 Can you sue Google?

-If you have been the victim of fake reviews on Google My Business or Yelp, the subject of a false news article or blog, or the target of malicious statements on any of the shaming websites, then you know the most damaging blow comes when that negative content appears prominently in Google’s search results.
+If you have been the victim of fake reviews on Google My Business or Yelp, the subject of a negative newspaper article on the web or a blog, or the target of malicious statements on any of the shaming websites, then you know the most damaging blow comes when that negative content appears prominently in Google’s search results.
 Google might seem like the logical platform to hold liable and try to compel removal.

 But the reality of today’s online legal landscape is that Google generally cannot be held liable for defamatory and most other objectionable content which appears in its search results.
 Google also cannot be forced to remove it from those search results.